This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 8-15 ft high on tree | Safety from ground predators |

-Providing nest boxes tailored to chickadees supports their breeding success.
+Providing nest boxes adapted to chickadees supports their breeding success and invites these charming birds into your backyard ecosystem.

 Creating Suitable Habitat